-6.9 If a Province submits a Budget that does not comply with the requirements regarding activity codes, it will be returned to the Province for correction before it will be considered for approval by the Treasurer.
+- 6.9 Before submitting the Budgets for ministerial approval, Provinces should consult with Budget Division in the Department of Treasury to ensure consistency with the correct chart of accounts for the programs and activities they will fund, including the MPAs. - 6.10 If a Province submits a Budget that does not comply with the requirements regarding activity codes, it will be returned to the Province for correction before it will be considered for approval by the Treasurer. - 6.11 It is now compulsory that a standardized chart of accounts must be used from 2012 budget onwards both under the 200 and 700 series,